Step 8. Save Restored Files

 You can browse to the VM guest OS files and access restored files on the FTP only while the Veeam Backup browser is open.
-After the Veeam Backup browser is closed, Veeam Backup & Replication will unmount VM disks from the proxy appliance, remove the proxy appliance and unmount the storage snapshot from the ESX(i) host (unless this storage snapshot is used by other restore operations).
+After the Veeam Backup browser is closed, Veeam Backup & Replication will unmount VM disks from the helper appliance, remove the helper appliance and unmount the storage snapshot from the ESXi host (unless this storage snapshot is used by other restore operations).

 Restoring Files to Original Location

 To restore files and folders to the original location, in the Veeam Backup browser right-click a file or folder and select one of the following commands:

 - To overwrite the original file on the VM guest OS with the file restored from the backup, select Restore > Overwrite.

 - To save the file restored from the backup next to the original file, select Restore > Keep.

 Veeam Backup & Replication will add the .RESTORED-YYYYMMDDHHMMSS suffix to the original file name and store the restored file in the same folder where the original file resides.

 To access the target VM guest OS and restore files to the original location, Veeam Backup & Replication uses an account specified in the backup job settings.
 If this account does not have sufficient rights to access the target VM guest OS, you will be prompted to enter credentials.
 In the Credentials window, specify a user account to access the destination location (server or shared folder).
 You can use the account under which you are currently logged on or a different account.